sulu/sulu-docs/book/templates.rst

 .. note::

-    At current state you have inside the conditions only access to the root properties.
-So you can not make conditions relative to a property inside a block.
+    At the moment, conditions can only access the root properties of the template.
+    This means that it is not possible to express conditions relative to a property inside a block.

 Language Independent Properties
 -------------------------------